corda/corda/docs/source/design/hadr/design.md

 Thus, HA is essential for enterprise Corda and providing help to administrators necessary for rapid fault diagnosis.

-## Scope
+## Requirements

-* Goals

-  * Be able to construct a Corda node that is resistant to individual machine failures or restarts.
+  * A logical Corda node should continue to function in the event of an individual component failure or (e.g.) restart.
-  * Be able to recover from temporary failure of any single component e.g. database, network access, machine, VM, Corda process.
-  * Be able to scale from low-cost, low availability nodes up to high-cost, high availability nodes.
-  * Be able to complete any previously halted flows without any loss, or duplication of data on the ledger.
+  * No loss, corruption or duplication of data on the ledger due to component outages
-  * Be able to select the location of active instances of Corda to allow for activities such as software upgrade.
+  * Ensure continuity of flows throughout any disruption
+  * Support software upgrades in a live network

-* Non-goals
+* Non-goals (out of scope for this design document)

   * Be able to distribute a node over more than two datacenters.
   * Be able to distribute a node between datacenters that are very far apart latency-wise (unless you don't care about performance).
   * Be able to tolerate arbitrary byzantine failures within a node cluster.
-  * For now DR is only supported where performant synchronous replication is feasible i.e. sites only a few miles apart.
+  * DR, specifically in the case of the complete failure of a site/datacentre/cluster or region will require a different solution to that specified here.
+For now DR is only supported where performant synchronous replication is feasible i.e. sites only a few miles apart.

 ## Timeline